Regino of Prüm: Chronicon

 Regino's most influential work is his Chronicon, a universal history from the Incarnation of Jesus Christ to 906 AD.
 The Chronicons focus is a history of the Carolingian empire that connected the rise and fall of the Carolingian dynasty with his own affairs.
 The work's intended recipient is unknown, but may have been Louis the Child, and was dedicated to Adalberon, bishop of Augsburg (†909), someone personally close to the child king.
 The Chronicon was later continued from 906 until 967 (known as the Continuatio Reginonis), and edited by a certain Adalbert, a monk at the Benedictine monastery of Saint Maximinus in Trier, possibly Adalbert, Archbishop of Magdeburg.

 The first book contains broad narratives on the fortunes of various rulers and church men, which are organised against the regnal spans of Roman and Byzantine emperors, and ends in the year 741 with the death of Charles Martel.
 It consists of extracts taken from Bede, Paulus Diaconus, the Deeds of Dagobert, the Annals of Saint-Amand and the chronicle Liber Historiae Francorum.
 Of the second book (741–906), the first part is a long excerpt of the Royal Frankish Annals down to 813.
 From 814 onwards, however, the work is made up of eyewitness accounts, Paulus Diaconus and in relation to events in Lotharingia, the work of Adventius, Bishop of Metz.
 In the later sections of book two, Regino discusses and deals with the various kings attempting to take power in Lotharingia, in particular criticising Zwentibald, the son of powerful magnate and later king Arnulf, Duke of Bavaria.
 The chronological accuracy of the work has been questioned, however; Regino had adapted and changed Bede's Anno Mundi dating system to Anno Domini to reflect the works starting point of the Incarnation of Jesus.
 The work is deemed important by modern scholars due to the fact it is the first chronicle to conventionally apply the AD dating system.

 Regino's chronicle is an important source on Bulgarian medieval history in that it is the only contemporary text hinting at the organisation of the Council of Preslav ("… [Boris I] gathered his entire empire and placed his younger son [Simeon I] as prince…").

 Historians who made use of Regino's chronicle include Cosmas of Prague.

 The chronicle was first printed at Mainz in 1521 by Sebastian von Rotenhan.

-Chronicon was edited and published by Friedrich Kurze in 1890.
+Chronicon was edited and published by Georg Heinrich Pertz in 1826, and later by Friedrich Kurze in 1890, while modern English edition was published by Simon MacLean in 2009.